TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Events/SignalsSlots/Index.rst

 In this case, the :php:`dumpClassLoadingInformation` method will get the extension key and an instance of the dispatching class as parameters.

+If you are using Signals in your custom extension, you need to register the Slot in your ext_localconf.php.

 Finding signals
 ===============